Sandade Sandadi: Plot

-Sandade Sandadi is a family drama-based movie in which 3 besties, Chandu, Balu, & Kamesh, are vexed with their wives Lakshmi, Vasundhara, & Priya as their earnings are less.
-Hence, they decide to take a mass suicide that ends up securing a tycoon Lakshmi Narayana / Lucky who too attempted suicide because of bankruptcy.
-The guys aid him in straightening his business and earning a good salary.
-All of them reside in a group of apartments and their family also share close intimacy.
-Fitting Parvati the common servant of 3 shares with ladies beyond relation.
-Plus, she is eagerly waiting for her childhood crush Raja who has been detached.
-Parallelly, the 3 suffer as their wives do not allow them to marital life.
-Lakshmi is highly devotional and spends her days with Vratams.
-Vasundhara is a busy lawyer that is dedicated to her work.
+Sandade Sandadi is a comic drama-based movie in which three besties, Chandu, Balu, & Kamesh, are vexed with their wives, Lakshmi, Vasundhara, & Priya, as their earnings are less.
+Hence, they decide to take a mass suicide that ends up securing a tycoon, Lakshmi Narayana / Lucky, who too attempted suicide because of bankruptcy.
+The guys help him straighten his business and earn a good salary.
+They all reside in apartments, and their family also share close intimacy.
+Fitting Parvati, the common servant of 3, shares with ladies beyond relation.
+She eagerly awaits her detached childhood crush, Raja.
+The three suffer as their wives do not allow them to have a marital life.
+Lakshmi is highly devotional and spends her days with vows Vratams.
+Vasundhara has time constraints and is a busy lawyer.
 Priya is a hotshot TV actress endearing the camera.

 Besides, Lucky is confronted with a second issue as he betrothed his daughters Honey, Anju, & Manju nuptial with his close friend's sons.
-Anyhow, the 3 modern foreign returned fines are rapid that intended to let a love match.
-At that point, the 3 guide Lucky to employ 3 good-looking guys to infatuate his daughters.
-Later, forge them as fraudulent so that the beauties can realize love is trash and accept their father's proposal.
-Here, Lucky orders these 3 to do the roles which they turn down and further accept since the job threat.
-As of today, the 3 triumphs attract the lovelies and the day arrives for ditching when Lucky is hostile toward them which rages their ego.
+The three modern foreign returned fines are rapid and intended to let a love match.
+At that point, the three guide Lucky to employ three good-looking guys to infatuate his daughters.
+Later, they forge them as fraudulent so that the beauties realize love is trash and accept their father's proposal.
+Here, Lucky orders these three to do the roles they turn down and further accept due to the job threat.
+As of today, the three triumphs attract the lovelies, and the day arrives for ditching when Lucky is hostile toward them, which rages their ego.
 Moreover, they are habituated to five-star luxuries and find it discouraging.
 Ergo, they ploy to artifice Lucky by knitting his daughters.

-Meanwhile, Fitting Parvati spots the husbands with their girlfriends and notifies their wives which they do not believe due to their strong trust in men.
+Meanwhile, Fitting Parvati spots the husbands with their girlfriends and notifies their wives, which they do not believe due to their firm trust in men.
 Now the 3 be bribe Parvati, ruse to slay her via a goon, Pulan Raja.
-Stunningly, he turns into Parvati's beloved and they mingle.
-Therefrom, Parvati attempts several plays to crack the truth but to avail.
-After a few comic incidents, Lucky discovers the 3 as foes and asks to discard the mission when they contradict, he alerts the wives.
+Stunningly, he turns into Parvati's beloved, and they mingle.
+From there, Parvati attempts several plays to crack the truth but to no avail.
+After a few comic incidents, Lucky discovers the three as foes and asks to discard the mission when they contradict, and he alerts the wives.
 Whereat, they play a counterattack when the 3 choose the darlings and quit them.
-Here, Lakshmi collapses, and Vasundhara & Priya lands for the wedding of their husbands as witnesses at the registered office.
-Being conscious of Lakshmi's condition, the 3 rush to the hospital, divulging the actuality to the brides.
+Here, Lakshmi collapses, and Vasundhara & Priya land for the wedding of their husbands as witnesses at the registered office.
+Being conscious of Lakshmi's condition, the three rush to the hospital, divulging the actuality to the brides.
 Thus, enranged babes seek to kill them when Fitting Parvati discloses that their father is the true killer when they reform.
 At last, the husbands beg pardon from their wives after the soul-searching, and they do so.
-As well as, Lucky also seeks forgiveness.
+As well as Lucky also seeks forgiveness.
 Finally, the movie ends on a happy note with Lucky wedding his daughters with his friend's sons.